 Danny’s DNA Discoveries – Tricholomopsis of the PNW

 Beautiful mushrooms growing on wood that are bright reddish-purple and/or yellow and often scaly.
 They are small to medium sized white spored mushrooms.
-They are one of only two non-oyster genera in the Pleurotineae sub-order (named after the oyster mushroom Pleurotus), the other being Aphroditeola which evolved an even more derived trait of growing on the ground.
+They are currently one of only two non-oyster gilled genera in the Pleurotineae sub-order (which is named after the oyster mushroom Pleurotus), the other being Aphroditeola which evolved an even more derived trait of growing on the ground.
+There is some support for Tricholomopsis being in the Phyllotopsidaceae, but it's true family may be unknown.
+Only recently has it been somewhat accurately placed in a sub-order.

 abundant common uncommon rare - colour codes match my Pictorial Key and are my opinions and probably reflect my bias of living in W WA.
 Rare species may be locally common in certain places at certain times.

-Tricholomopsis aff. flammula EU - more slender with black scales only on the cap.
+Tricholomopsis 'flammula IN01' - more slender with black scales only on the cap.
 The stem is basically just yellow.
 No veil.
 It was never suspected to exist here until found through DNA, on the WA/ID border.
+It has since been found in the Seattle area too.
 It is 9 bp and 1 indel different than EU sequences, and probably needs its own name.
-Back east in Indiana it is known as "sp.
-IN-01".

-Tricholomopsis aff. rutilans © Steve Trudell, T. aff. flammans © Andrew Parker
+Tricholomopsis 'rutilans PNW01' © Steve Trudell, T. 'flammula IN01' © Andrew Parker

 Tricholomopsis decora EU - pure yellow with blackish scales on the cap.
 No veil.
 ITS DNA matches 15/17 EU sequences and the concept chosen by at least one expert.

-Tricholomopsis aff. decora - 2 BC sequences are 3% different, no physical differences noted yet.
+Tricholomopsis 'decora PNW03' - 2 BC sequences are 3% different, no physical differences noted yet.

-Tricholomopsis decora © Yi-Min Wang, T. aff. decora © Kevin Makela
+Tricholomopsis decora © Yi-Min Wang, T. 'decora PNW03' © Kevin Makela

-Tricholomopsis sp.
-MP6598691 OR - yellow, no black scales.
-It clades by itself in a novel section outside all the others, perhaps this is one of the below species?
+Tricholomopsis PNW04 - yellow, no black scales.
+One OR sequence clades by itself in a novel section outside all the others, perhaps this is one of the below species?
 It does stain yellow when bruised like T. fulvescens.

-Tricholomopsis sp.
-MP6598691 OR © NAMA and the Field Museum of Natural History
+Tricholomopsis PNW04 © NAMA and the Field Museum of Natural History

 Please keep an eye out for any of the following species, none of which have local sequences nor type area sequences (if from a different area) and all are desperately in need of study.
-Save any Tricholomopsis that is somewhat yellow without black scales.
+Save any Tricholomopsis that is somewhat yellow without black scales that might not be T. sulfureoides.

 Tricholomopsis bella MI - yellow, staining brown where handled.
 No veil.
 One Smith report from Idaho in 1960.